-Respected Secret Service agent Robert Scott (Val Kilmer) is assigned to the kidnapping case of Laura Newton (Kristen Bell), the missing daughter of a high-ranking political figure.
+A respected Secret Service agent Robert Scott (Val Kilmer) is assigned the kidnapping case of Laura Newton (Kristen Bell), the missing daughter of a high-ranking political figure.
 Scott is teamed up with rookie Curtis (Derek Luke).
-Aided by the FBI and the CIA, the team discovers a sex trafficking operation that may lead to Laura’s kidnappers.
-David Mamet does a fine job writing and directing this political thriller.
+Aided by the FBI and the CIA, the team discovers a sex trafficking operation that may lead them to Laura’s kidnappers.
+David Mamet does a fine job of writing and directing this political thriller.

 Read More: Best Movies of All Time